ikmb/virus-pipe/docs/usage.md

 ## Available options and settings

 ### `--reads`
-Path to a folder with PE Illumina reads for analysis (e.g. --reads /path/to/*_R{1,2}_001.fastq.gz)
+Path to a folder with PE Illumina reads for analysis (e.g. --reads /path/to/*_R{1,2}_001.fastq.gz).
+Mit be enclosed in single-quotes.

 ### `--run_name`
 Provide a usefull name to this analysis run (could be the LIMS project ID)

 ### `--clip` (default: 6)
-Remove n bases from both 3' and 5' to account for fragmented amplicon primers that cannot be detected otherwise.
+Remove n bases from both 3' and 5' of each read to account for fragmented amplicon primers that cannot be detected otherwise.

 ### `--primer_set` (default: ARTIC-v3)
 Defines which set of PCR primers was used if this is sequenced from amplicons using Illumina (ARTIC-v3 or Eden).
+This option is likely not useful if the library prep fragments/nicks the adapters.

 ### `--primer_fasta` (default: false)
 Provide a set of primer sequences in FASTA format (overrides --primer_set option)

 ### `--assembly` (default: true)
 Assemble the reads using Spades.
+This option is always on by default.

 ### `--guided` (default: true)
-Use the built-in Covid19 reference to guide assembly (this will likely inflate assembly metrics)
+Use the built-in Covid19 reference to guide assembly (this will likely inflate assembly metrics).
+This option is always on by default.

 ### `--taxonomy` (default: false)
 Run the Pathoscope pipeline to check for other metagenomic signals in the data.

 ### `--filter` (default: true)
-If this option is set, the trimmed reads will be run against a bloom filter to remove likely human reads prior to taxnomic assignment.
+If this option is set, the trimmed reads will be mapped and filtered against the human genome using Bowtie2 prior to taxonomic assignment.

 ### `--fast_filter` (default: false)
 Use a rapid bloom filter to remove host reads.
-This is significantly faster than an exhaustive alignment (--filter), but is less testedt.
+This is significantly faster than an exhaustive alignment (--filter), but is less tested.
 Use only when processing high sample numbers and/or very deep samples.

 ## Expert options (safe to ignore!)